 Be sure to include the outlines in a single document and upload the document via Turnitin on the Moodle page for this class.
 There is a separate Turnitin portal assigned to each group of sermons.
 Please note that the first group of sermons should include outlines for the sermons from the Anthology plus the sermon "On Predestination" (found on Moodle).
-See the rubric below (25% of final grade).
+See the rubric below (all outlines are due 2/7, 25% of final grade).